LASIK surgeons imply that it's cheaper in the long run to have LASIK than to continue to wear glasses or contacts.

 Annual eye exams may be more important after LASIK than before LASIK.
 So, don't be misled into thinking you won't need to see the eye doctor after LASIK.
 Patients who suffer from LASIK-induced dry eyes, LASIK-induced visual problems or other complications after LASIK require more frequent trips to eye care specialists than before LASIK.

-The need for reading glasses for LASIK patients after age 40 is a certainty.
+The need for reading glasses for LASIK patients who are corrected for distance after age 40 is a certainty.
 A LASIK surgeon who says that you'll need reading glasses after age 40 whether you have LASIK or not is being dishonest.
 A near-sighted patient over 40 who has not had LASIK can simply remove his or her glasses to read and see up close.

 Treating LASIK-induced dry eye can be very costly.
-Common therapies to treat dry eye after LASIK include extensive use of artificial tears, ointment or gel for night-time lubrication, use of moisture chamber goggles, commercial eyelid scrubs, prescription eye drops (Restasis), omega-3 supplementation, and plugging or cauterization of the tear ducts.
+Common therapies to treat dry eye after LASIK include extensive use of artificial tears, ointment or gel for night-time lubrication, use of moisture chamber goggles, commercial eyelid scrubs, prescription eye drops (Restasis or Xiidra), autologous serum drops (eye drops made from a patient's own blood), omega-3 supplementation, plugging or cauterization of the tear ducts, and in-office procedures such as meibomian gland probing, Lipiflow, and intense pulsed light therapy.

 Here's a five-year estimate of the cost incurred by a LASIK patient who suffers from dry eyes, fluctuating vision, and night vision problems: